einarwh/escher-workshop/README.md

 <img src="files/square-limit-3.svg" width="300" height="300">

-And of course, the main lesson of this workshop is that `squareLimit` is still just a picture.
+I'd like to stress that the main lesson of this workshop is that `squareLimit` is still just a picture.
 There is no reason it can't be turned, flipped, tossed or combined into even more complex pictures!

+And just for fun, you might want to explore what happens if you pass something else than the fish to `squareLimit`, like George or the letter H - or what about `squareLimit` itself?
+(Beware that at some point your browser will succumb under the weight of an SVG that is very large indeed.)